Injinji Liner Crew Review

 Drying Speed

 This sock performed the highest in our drying speed tests.
-Lay them on a rock in the sun, and these puppies will be dry as a bone in no time.
+Lay them on a rock in the sun, these puppies will be dry as a bone in no time.
 The synthetic fabrics and thinness combine to this effect.

-In our tests, this sock took less than an hour to completely dry in 70-degree weather — much faster than any other sock we tested.
+In our tests, this sock took less than an hour to dry completely in 70-degree weather — much faster than any other sock we tested.
 When hiking in flip flops, we noticed that the sock also dried quickly on the foot.
 This makes it a good option for hiking in warm, wet conditions.
 If the needle got below 60 degrees Fahrenheit, they weren't quite as comfortable when wet.
 We'd recommend a medium-weight sock for those types of conditions.

 Should You Buy the Injinji Liner Crew?